-Dr. Craig Harper is a Senior Lecturer within the Department of Psychology, and an Associate Course Leader for the MSc Forensic Psychology course.
-He teaches across all levels of Psychology at NTU on the following modules:
+Dr. Craig Harper is an Associate Professor within NTU Psychology, and the Associate Course Leader for the MSc Forensic Psychology course.
+He teaches across several modules, including:

-- Psychology in Context (Year 1; Module Leader)
+- Politics, Ideology, and Moral Psychology (Year 3; Module Leader)

 - The Psychology of Sexual Offending (Year 3)

 - Psychology of Criminal Behaviour (Year 3; Module Leader)

 - Explanations of Crime (MSc Forensic Psychology / Forensic Mental Health)

 Craig also supervises project students at both undergraduate and postgraduate taught levels, and supports doctoral students studying for PhD and DPsych qualifications.